leap-project/leap-project.github.io/_team/mishaal-kazmi.md

 ## PhD-Track Student in Computer Science at UBC

-I am broadly interested in Computer and Distributed Systems, Privacy, Security and Machine Learning.
-I will formally joining UBC in Fall 2021, and working on the
-Leap project from summer 2021.
+My research interests revolve around the domains of  Computer and Distributed Systems, with my work primarily spanning over key areas of Network and Software Security.
+I am also broadly interested Privacy and Machine Learning making the Leap initiative a perfect alignment with my research interests.
+I will formally join UBC, Vancouver in Fall 2021, and start working on the Leap project from Summer 2021.